 I gathered four pallet boards but ended up only using three of them—cut in half on the miter saw.
 Depending on the size wood you have, your sign may vary.
-You can make your hello Fall sign larger or smaller depending on your scrap wood pieces.
+Of course, you can make your Hello Fall sign larger or smaller.

 How do you take your pallets apart?
 I use the fabulous Duckbill Deck Wrecker.
 It never lets me down!
 You can see more about it and other pallet projects in my post Pallet Projects and Tips for Dismantling Pallets.

 Trace shape on pallet boards

 I drew out a pumpkin shape on scrap brown craft paper.